CodeGarageOU/week1/assignment.md

 There are n villages in a line in an area.
 There are two kings A and B. A village can be either ruled by a king (either by A or B) or empty.
-An empty village is said to be controlled by the king A if it is surrounded by villages ruled by king A from the left and from the right.
-Find out number of villages that are ruled by King A and King B
+An empty village is said to be controlled by the king A if it is surrounded by villages ruled by king A from the left and from the right, same goes for king B. Find out number of villages that are ruled by King A and King B

 ### Input